started this petition to

 only one example of development dominating over environment concerns in this

 country.
 With international support, we can get the

-Irish government to take notice and
+Irish government to

 enforce the implementation of independent environmental assessments so the

 rezoning of land for the purposes of harmful plastics production, or other

 We can’t do anything but